u-boot/u-boot/doc/develop/uefi/u-boot_on_efi.rst

 EFI (or vice versa).
 Also it will often fail to print an error message if you get this wrong.

+You may find the script `scripts/build-efi.sh` helpful for building and testing U-Boot on UEFI on QEMU.
+It also includes links to UEFI binaries dating from 2021.

+See `Example run`_ for an example run.

 Inner workings
 --------------